Israel – UK Tax Treaty

 E-mail: webmaster.telaviv@fcdo.gov.uk

 The UK hosts one of the most diverse economies in the world.
 For years, financial services have been a cornerstone of the economy, with London standing as a global financial center.
-This sector contributed roughly 8% to the in 2021 GDP through various banking methods, personal and commercial insurance, and asset management.
-Manufacturing is another major sector; according to the world bank manufacturing accounts for 9% of the country’s GDP.
-Manufacturing encompasses a variety of industries; however the UK specializes and is well known for its automotive and aerospace industries with popular companies such as Jaguar, Land Rover, and Airbus making an international presence.
+This sector contributed roughly 8% to the 2021 GDP through various banking methods, personal and commercial insurance, and asset management.
+Manufacturing is another major sector; according to the World Bank, manufacturing accounts for 9% of the country’s GDP.
+Manufacturing encompasses a variety of industries; however, the UK specializes and is well known for its automotive and aerospace industries with popular companies such as Jaguar, Land Rover, and Airbus making an international presence.

 Consequently, the UK is recognized as the 5th largest economy in the world according to its nominal GDP and continues to be a pivotal piece in worldwide trade.